openstack/diskimage-builder/elements/pypi/README.md

 Inject a PyPI mirror
 ====================

-Bind mounts a PyPI mirror from ~/.cache/image-create/pypi/mirror into the build environment and temporarily overwrites /root/.pip.conf and .pydistutils.cfg to use it.
+Use a custom PyPI mirror to build images.
+The default is to bind mount one from ~/.cache/image-create/pypi/mirror into the build environment.
+The element temporarily overwrites /root/.pip.conf and .pydistutils.cfg to use it.

-When online, the master pypi index is supplied as an extra-url, so uncached dependencies will still be available.
-When offline, only the mirror is used - a stale mirror will cause build failures.
+When online, the official pypi.python.org pypi index is supplied as an extra-url, so uncached dependencies will still be available.
+When offline, only the mirror is used - be warned that a stale mirror will cause build failures.

+To use an arbitrary mirror set PYPI\_MIRROR\_URL=http[s]://somevalue/

 [jeepyb](https://git.openstack.org/cgit/openstack-infra/jeepyb) can be useful in making a partial PyPI mirror suitable for building images.
 For instance: